 9.30 am to 4.30 pm each day in my studio near Chesterville, Ontario

 – Cost is $200.00, which includes materials.
 Please enroll at least 2 weeks in advance with full payment at that time.
-(Mar.30)

 – The class is for absolute beginners and people who have had some weaving experience.
 The class outline is simple.
 Every student makes a warp on a warping board, sets up a floor loom and weaves a project.
 I like students to work on the kind of project they want to learn how to do.
 Some choices from the past have been tea towel, rag work (using strips of cloth as weft), simple patterns and plaids, random warps, etc. It is my hope that each student chooses something different, that way the class as a whole covers a lot of possibilities.

-Make a Basket from Magazine Pages and other Upcyclable materials
+Make a Basket from Magazine Pages and other Upcyclable Materials

 My workshop proves that Basketmakers have always used materials they have found in their environment.
-In this case, the results are often very pretty.
+In this case, the results are often very attractive.
 Think of how scraps of cloth make a beautiful quilt, to get an idea of how the finished piece will look.
 Traditional Basketry techniques with modern materials.
 Older children welcomed with an adult to help.

 Creative Coiling, .

 Coiled Basketry technique is probably the most open ended basketry technique, any shape, any size is possible, almost any material, and changes in design or material are easily done.
 Please bring a towel and a pair of scissors.
 I will be providing long pine needles, linen thread and rafia for stitching, and a lotus seed pod for a lid if desired and also lots of other kinds of materials.

 Make a Rib Basket using Native Materials and Beyond the Basic Rib Basket